DeluxeOwl/chronicle/README.md

 | person/44bcdbc3 | 2 | person/aged_one_year | {} |
 | ... | ... | ... | ... |

-By **applying** (or replaying) these events in order, we can reconstruct the current state of any person.
+By **applying** (or replaying) these events in order for a, we can reconstruct the current state of any person.

-In the example above, you would apply all events with the log ID `person/7d7e974e`, ordered by `version`, to reconstruct the current state for "John Smith."
+In the example above, you would apply all events with the log ID `person/7d7e974e` (the bold rows), ordered by `version`, to reconstruct the current state for "John Smith."

-Let's take a simplified bank account example.
-Instead of storing the current balance like this:
+Let's take a simplified bank account example with the balance stored in an db table:

 | id | balance |
 | :--- | :--- |